One tap. One voice. A patient friend who already knows them.

-A Personal AI Companion for Your Senior
+DailyHelper: A Personal AI for Seniors

 Your parent taps one icon on their phone, presses the voice button, and starts talking.
 No menus, no typing, no learning curve.
 DailyHelper is a personalized AI voice companion that already knows their name, their family, their medications, their stories, and their daily life.
 It talks back like a patient, knowledgeable friend who never rushes, never judges, and never forgets.
-I set it up in person, teach them how to use it, and check in regularly for the first three months to make sure it keeps working as life changes.
-It runs on the phone or tablet they already own.

 What DailyHelper Actually Does